-Coffee Scrub Recipe for Natural Summer Skin Care & Homemade Gifts
+Coffee Scrub Recipe with Coconut Oil for Skin Care + Homemade Gifts

 I am one of those people who lacks a green thumb.
 While I’m not a serial plant murderer, my thumb varies from shades of putrid yellow to brown.
 I never kill my plants right off the bat.
 Instead, I tend to slowly torture them to death through a series of overwatering and underwatering then back again.
 My succulents always suffer the most.
 I’ll typically keep them alive for a year or so before sending them into a downward spiral that leads to rotting roots and leaves.